 The Center for Regenerative Nanomedicine (CRN) fosters bold new research in regenerative medicine using nanotechnology strategies.
 The center is developing exciting programs designed to catalyze innovative research in regenerative nanomedicine, advance translation of technologies developed at Northwestern University, and build broad-based alliances with global leaders in this research arena.

-The CRN was established in 2012 through a gift from the Querrey Simpson Charitable Foundation and is affiliated with the Simpson Querrey Institute (SQI).
+The CRN was established in 2012 through a gift from the Querrey Simpson Charitable Foundation and is affiliated with the Simpson Querrey Institute for BioNanotechnology (SQI).

 The center's top priorities include: